zkemail/email-tx-builder/packages/contracts/test/fixtures/README.md

 EmailAuthMsg memory case4 = EmailAuthMsgFixtures.getCase4(); // Accept Guardian
 ```

+you can also import `EmailAuthMsg.json` in hardhat tests or anywhere really

 ### Verification Process

-The fixtures are verified using two different contracts based on the command type:
+For refrence the fixtures are verified using two different contracts based on the command type:

 1. **EmailSigner Contract** - Verifies sign hash commands (Case 1 & 2)
    ```solidity